Oregon. Washington. Idaho. Parts of Montana and Wyoming.

 Christianity is why the Oregon Trail was pioneered.

-It wasn’t carved by gold seekers, outlaws or easterners seeking new land as much as by an army of Christians committed to serve, teach and nurse the Indians.
+It wasn’t carved by gold seekers, outlaws or easterners seeking new land as much as by an army of Christians committed to serve, teach and nurse the natives.
 They came to settle Oregon and Washington for God.

 Many modern western histories miss this spiritual element.
 And too many historians blame all white men for atrocities against the Indian, but these claims lack merit.
 In reality, the West was also settled by Christians who came not for gold, land, power, or escape…but rather to selflessly evangelize, minister, and educate those in need…and that included the Indian.
 From Jason Lee’s Methodist mission in The Dalles, OR to Catholic missions like St. Ignatius in Montana, the mountain and Pacific Northwest was largely populated, from the beginning, by Christians sent to serve.